 Be nice.
 Or else.

-Singapore Product Designer Joined about 5 years ago via an invitation from Steven S.
+Singapore Product Designer Joined over 5 years ago via an invitation from Steven S.

 I would pick up magic tricks.
 The idea of misdirection and sleight of hand is great foundation to apply it in the dark arts of design.